ucb-rit/savio-training-intro-spring-2020/intro.md

     - brc-hpc-help@berkeley.edu
  - For questions about computing resources in general, including cloud computing:
     - brc@berkeley.edu
     - office hours: Wed.
-1:30-3:30 and Thur.
+1:30-3:00 and Thur.
 9:30-11:00 here in AIS
  - For questions about data management (including HIPAA-protected data):
     - researchdata@berkeley.edu
     - office hours: Wed.
-1:30-3:30 and Thur.
+1:30-3:00 and Thur.
 9:30-11:00 here in AIS

 # Upcoming events and hiring

- - Research IT is  developing tools and services to help researchers work with sensitive data
+ - Lots of other events at Berkeley this week during [Love Data Week](https://guides.lib.berkeley.edu/ldw2020).

-   - Open house / training (including training on secure data on Savio) on Tuesday, October 22 at 3pm.
+ - We're planning a training on basic principles of and use of parallelization on Savio and similar systems for sometime in April.

  - Research IT is hiring graduate students as domain consultants.
 See flyers or talk to one of us.